Matcha: Mitigating Graph Structure Shifts with Test-Time Adaptation: Analysis

-which implies that the performance gap under structure shifts mainly attributes to the representation degradation. \end{proposition} Propositions \ref{prop:attribute} and \ref{prop:structure} imply that attribute shifts and structure shifts impact the accuracy of GNN differently.
+which implies that the performance gap under structure shifts mainly attributes to the representation degradation. \end{restatable}

+Propositions \ref{prop:attribute} and \ref{prop:structure} imply that attribute shifts and structure shifts impact the accuracy of GNN differently.
 Specifically, attribute shifts impact the decision boundary of the classifier, while structure shifts significantly degrade the node representation quality.
 These propositions also match with our empirical findings in Figure \ref{fig:pattern} and Figure \ref{fig:different_shift} (in Appendix \ref{appendix:vis}).
 Since generic TTA methods \citep{tent,t3a,adanpc} usually rely on the representation quality and refine the decision boundary, their effectiveness is limited under structure shifts.